 pinecone.create_index('example-test', dimension=1024, replicas=1, source_collection="example-collection")

 LanceDB eliminates the need for explicit version control management and the creation of costly and time-consuming snapshots.
 It automatically tracks the complete history of operations and supports quick rollbacks.
-In production, this capability is crucial for debugging issues and minimizing downtime by rapidly reverting to a previously successful state within seconds.
+This capability is crucial in production for debugging issues and minimizing downtime by rapidly reverting to a previously successful state within seconds.

 Example